|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Nichterlein, 416104 (MIA / KIA) Osmond, SA

 Built by Supermarine.
-Assigned Royal Air Force (RAF) serial number EE607.
+Assigned Royal Air Force (RAF) as Spitfire Mark Vc serial number EE607.
 Disassembled and loaded aboard SS Sussex as cargo and shipped overseas to Australia arriving November 28, 1942.

-Assigned to the Royal Australian Air Force (RAAF) serial number A58-107 and reassembled by 1 AD on February 16, 1943.
-The next day transfered to 7 AD.
-On March 31, 1943 assigned 452 Squadron.
-Coded "QY-A".
-No known nickname or nose art.
+Assigned to the Royal Australian Air Force (RAAF) as Spitfire Mark Vc serial number A58-107.
+On February 16, 1943 reassembled by 1 Air Depot (1 AD) and the next day transfered to 7 Air Depot (7 AD).
+On March 31, 1943 assigned No. 452 Squadron with coded QY-A. No known nickname or nose art.